Unit tests¶

 References:

-- CLI and discovery rules: Tooling → Testing
+- CLI flags and output: Tooling → Testing

 The testing module¶

-from std.testing import assert, assert_eq, assert_ne, assert_true, assert_false, fail
+from std.testing import assert_eq, assert_ne, assert_true, assert_false, fail

-For the full API reference, see: Testing (reference).
+For the full API reference, see: Standard library reference: std.testing.

 Your first unit test¶